neotinker/rossuse/README.md

 The script is messy but it works.

-By default, it will use pull the index-v4.yaml file from https://github.com/ros/rosdistro but you can override the default to point to your own fork of rosdistro using the ROSDISTRO_INDEX_URL environment variable.
+By default, it will pull the index-v4.yaml file from https://github.com/ros/rosdistro but you can override the default to point to your own fork of rosdistro using the ROSDISTRO_INDEX_URL environment variable.
 I maintain my own for testing purposes at https://github.com/neotinker/rosdistro

 This is the ROS default
 ```